diffusion4812/simple-weather/README.md

 /api/{proxy+} - GET → Lambda integration
 ~~~

+<div style="page-break-after: always;"></div>

 ## Frontend
 Static HTML content is hosted in an AWS S3 bucket.
 Because the API Gateway is used to route GET requests to AWS S3, public access to the bucket can remain disabled for enhanced security.

 The Chromium DevTools suite (in Microsoft Edge) was a crucial design aid for debugging, testing and supporting design decisions made as part of the frontend application design.

+The webpage features several features aimed at enhancing the user experience and allowing for understanding of the capabilities of the API.

+- A list of available weather stations.
+(Clicking on a row automatically pans/zooms to the station.)
+- Integration of a Google Maps map showing Cornwall and the weather stations located in the area.
+- A simple introduction to usage of the API including an example request.
+- Expandable (by clicking) API endpoint descriptors detailing:
+  - available endpoints,
+  - and the JSON information returned (on success/failure).

 ## Backend
 Any requests to `/api` endpoints are routed to an AWS Lambda function running Python.
-This function interacts with a DynamoDB instance
+This function interacts with a DynamoDB instance containing all available weather data (from all stations).

+### AWS Lambda
+An AWS Lambda function serves as the backend compute layer and content provider for the API.
+Requests are processed by the function where validation of user input is carried out alongside handling of success and failure responses.

+The JSON response for successful requests send to valid API endpoints is formed and returned in the Lambda function.

+An additional benefit of hosting the API backend inside a Lambda function is the automatic parsing of headers and request content.
+In traditional hosting setups, the responsibility for handling the complete request can result in additional security risks being taken on by the developer.

+### DynamoDB
+The DynamoDB instance stores weather data received from weather stations.
+It is the primary data source for all API endpoints, and is typically queried to receive the latest set of weather data receieved from the selected station.

+<div style="page-break-after: always;"></div>

 ## Testing
 Testing took the form of several guises during project development.
-Compared to running applications locally, cloud hosting introduces additional delays related to uploading code and any requirement for re-provisioning resources for the service provider.
+The combination of several test components helped to minimise the risk of publishing broken/breaking changes to the AWS environment.

 ### Local Hosting
-asd
+Compared to running applications locally, cloud hosting introduces additional delays related to uploads and any requirement for the re-provisioning of application resources.

+To mitigate any related delays, early development iterations were first run in a local Python instance acting as a sandbox/testbed to prove changes before publication.

 ### Automated Testing
-asd
+Several test scripts were prepared to carry out automatic testing of application functionality using Python's `unittest` testing framework.
+Automated tests were run before committing changes to the codebase or publishing updates to AWS.

 ### Data Synthesizing
 As the collation of live weather data was not feasible, an AWS Lambda utility function was created to populate the DynamoDB `wx-serv-data` table with synthetic data.
-It was important to test the application with
+It was important to test the application with a range of database states.

 ## Future Improvements and Known Issues